wang-q/intspan/README.md

 ### IntSpans

-An IntSpan represents sets of integers as a number of inclusive ranges, for example `1-10,19,45-48` or `-99--10,1-10,19,45-48`.
+An IntSpan represents sets of integers as a number of inclusive ranges, for example `1-10,19,45-48`.

-The following picture is the schema of an IntSpan object.
+The following figure shows the schema of an IntSpan object.
 Jump lines are above the baseline; loop lines are below it.

 ![intspans](doc/intspans.png)

 Also, [AlignDB::IntSpan](https://github.com/wang-q/AlignDB-IntSpan) and
-[jintspan](https://github.com/egateam/jintspan) are implements of IntSpan objects in Perl and Java, respectively.
+[jintspan](https://github.com/egateam/jintspan) are implements of the IntSpan objects in Perl and Java, respectively.

 ### IntSpans on chromosomes